 The only pitfall is to make sure you don’t cook it too long.
 The chicken is already cooked and the coconut flour is done within minutes, so watch it carefully to ensure the chicken doesn’t get dried out.

 Along the same line, I had a casual dinner party for family and friends last Tuesday night and served fried red snapper battered with coconut flour.
 The coconut overtones were very pleasant too – reminds me of a seafood joint I used to go to years ago that had the most fantastic coconut fried shrimp I’ve ever tasted!
 I held my breath to see everyone’s reaction and heaved a sigh of relief when people starting reaching for seconds!

-Fish battered in coconut flour and fried up in coconut oil is simply heavenly served with healthy homemade mayo – mix in some onion powder to taste after you make the mayo to make the most fabulous sauce that goes so very well with fried snapper.
+Fish battered in coconut flour and fried up in coconut oil is simply heavenly served with healthy homemade mayo.
+Mix in some onion powder to taste after you make the mayo to make the most fabulous ranch-like sauce that goes very well with fried snapper.
 Delicious!

 One final plus from frying things in coconut flour instead of a grain flour is that you avoid creating acrylamide.
 If you remember, acrylamide is a carcinogen that is formed when you cook any starch at a high temperature.

-Given that coconut flour is much higher in fat and protein and much lower in carbs than grains, this problem is reduced to a large extent!
+Coconut flour is much higher in fat and protein and much lower in carbs than grains.
+Hence, this problem is reduced to a large extent.